Laravel-Backpack/docs/6.x/getting-started-basics.md

 <a name="backpack-design"></a>
 ### Front-End Design

 New Backpack installs come with the [Tabler](https://tabler.io) HTML theme installed.
 It uses Bootstrap 5, and has many HTML blocks ready for you to use.
-When you're building a custom page in your admin panel, it's easy to just copy-paste the HTML from our [the tabler website](https://tabler.io/preview), or from the [Tabler documentation](https://tabler.io/docs) and it will look good, without you having to design anything.
+When you're building a custom page in your admin panel, it's easy to just copy-paste the HTML from [the tabler website](https://tabler.io/preview), or from the [Tabler documentation](https://tabler.io/docs) and it will look good, without you having to design anything.

 It also installs Noty for triggering JS notification bubbles, and SweetAlerts.
 So you can easily use these across your admin panel.
 You can [trigger notification bubbles in PHP](/docs/{{version}}/base-about#triggering-notification-bubbles-in-php) or [trigger notification bubbles in JavaScript](/docs/{{version}}/base-about#triggering-notification-bubbles-in-javascript).